HOME Kansai Osaka Osaka Castle, Tenmabashi, Kyobashi 10 Best Places for Autumn Leaves in Osaka & When to Enjoy in 2025

 ・Admission: Free

-Daisen Park, located near the world’s largest burial mound, is itself a registered World Heritage site and features a large grass lawn, a museum, and even a tea room.
+Daisen Park, located beside the world’s largest burial mound, is part of a registered World Heritage site.
+Within its spacious grounds you’ll find a large lawn, a museum, and a tea room, but the highlight in autumn is the Japanese garden.

-From Osaka, get off at JR Hanwa Line Nakamozu Station and walk about 15 minutes to reach the park.
+Access: From Osaka, take the JR Hanwa Line to Nakamozu Station, then walk about 15 minutes to the park.

 • Daisen Park Japanese Garden